By the Sword (film): Plot

-Alexander Villard is a former fencing champion who runs a highly competitive fencing school.
+Alexander Villard (Eric Roberts) is a former fencing champion who runs a highly competitive fencing school.
 One of his students describes him as "a freak who thinks he's living in the fourteenth century".

-Max Suba is an ex-convict who introduces himself as a fencing instructor.
+Max Suba (F. Murray Abraham) is an ex-convict who introduces himself as a fencing instructor.
 Villard initially gives him a job as a janitor.
-With time, Suba recovers his lost form and shows that he can fence.
+Over time Suba recovers his lost form.
 Villard has Suba spar with an ambitious student to demonstrate a point.
 Villard is "arrogant but not unkind", and eventually gives Suba a chance to teach, assigning him the beginning students.

-While Villard takes a ruthless approach, encouraging a student to injure an opponent to win, Suba takes a subtler approach, encouraging students to turn their own weaknesses into strengths.
-Following this advice, one of Suba's beginning level students scores against Villard's prize fencer during an in-school competition.
-Flashbacks further develop the conflict by revealing how Suba had killed Villard's father in a fencing duel.
-The film climaxes in a dramatic duel between Villard and Suba.
+Villard takes a ruthless approach to the art, encouraging a student to injure an opponent to win; by contrast Suba's attitude is subtler, encouraging students to turn their own weaknesses into strengths.
+Following this advice, one of Suba's beginning level students scores against Villard's prize pupil during an in-school competition.
+Flashbacks further develop the conflict; Suba killed Villard's father in a fencing duel.

+The film climaxes in a dramatic duel between Villard and Suba: they fight up and down the Academy until Villard is finally defeated.
+In that defeat Villard learns humility: to be a master does not mean defeating every opponent or be the best.
+In the end they both acknowledge each other's skills and call each other Maestro.